 Project supports all countries' NDC targets to reduce GHG emissions by 2030.
 It contributes towards Burundi’s 2040 national target of adding 238MW hydropower (Master Plan 2018) and the objectives of Kenya’s National Energy Policy (2018), which includes the development of small hydro, as well as Tanzania’s Vision 2025 objective to develop its energy infrastructure and Zambia’s National Energy Policy (2019) objective of diversifying the country’s energy mix.

-Ambitious plans to develop a 100MW* portfolio of hydroelectric power and rural distribution projects in East and Southern Africa – which will provide improved energy access for nearly 3 million people when fully completed – have been given a helping hand in the form of a USD 2.5m convertible loan from REPP.
+Ambitious plans to develop a 100MW* portfolio of hydroelectric power and rural distribution projects in East and Southern Africa – which will provide improved energy access for up to 10 million people when fully completed – have been given a helping hand in the form of a USD 2.5m convertible loan from REPP.

 Virunga Power had been raising investment to fund its corporate expansion and project development expenses after building up an advanced pipeline of run-of-river projects in Burundi, Kenya, Tanzania and Zambia.

-REPP committed the loan during the company’s USD 5m Series A corporate financing round in December 2018, with the EU-funded Electrification Financing Initiative (ElectriFI) providing the other USD 2.5m.
+REPP committed the loan during the company’s Series A corporate financing round in December 2018, with the EU-funded Electrification Financing Initiative (ElectriFI) providing the other USD 2.5m.

 Virunga Power employs a unique “grid-as-anchor” approach to rural electrification by combining MW-scale, contracted generation with thousands of new household connections to surrounding communities through grid-connected mini-grids.

 * This figure is only expected to be reached post-2023.
-The first plant is expected to reach financial close in 2021 with approximately 2.4MW generating capacity.
+The first plant is expected to reach financial close in 2023 with approximately 11MW generating capacity.

 Contracted date: 13 December 2018